mgalardini/pyseer/docs/tutorial.rst

 a pairwise distance matrix produced using ``mash``.
 Either create the mash sketches yourself::

+   mkdir assemblies
+   cd assemblies
-   tar xf assemblies.tar.bz2
+   tar xf ../assemblies.tar.bz2
+   cd ..
-   mash sketch -s 10000 -o mash_sketch *.fa
+   mash sketch -s 10000 -o mash_sketch assemblies/*.fa

 or use the pre-computed ``mash_sketch.msh`` directly.
 Next, use these to calculate distances between all pairs of samples::